GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

         matches: /^show me the article (.*)/i
     });
     ```
-    > **NOTE:** For simplicity purposes, the article content is  retrieved from Azure Search.
+    > **NOTE:** For simplicity purposes, the article content is retrieved directly from Azure Search.
 However, in a production scenario, Azure Search would only work as the index and the full article would be retrieved from Cosmos DB.

-1. Add the following code to handle the **ShowKBResults** dialog.
-This one presents the search results to the user.
+1. Add the following dialog to handle the **ShowKBResults** dialog.
+This dialog presents a list of article results to the user using a carousel of HeroCards.
+A card that typically contains a single large image, one or more buttons, and text.

     ```javascript
     bot.dialog('ShowKBResults', [